-In addition to full data backups, organizations typically schedule a series of differential or incremental data backup jobs that back up only the data that has changed since the last full backup took place.
+In addition to full data backups, organizations typically schedule a series of differential backups or incremental data backup jobs that back up only the data that has changed since the last full backup took place.

 Having a backup is good, but what about recovering the data from your backup?
-Data recovery is the process of restoring data that has been lost, accidentally deleted, corrupted or made inaccessible.
+Data recovery is the process of restoring data to storage space that has been lost, accidentally deleted, corrupted or made inaccessible.
 In general, data recovery refers to the restoration of data to a server or external storage system from a backup.

 For example, instant recovery (recovery in place) attempts to eliminate the recovery window by redirecting user workloads to the backup server.
-A snapshot is created so the backup remains in a pristine state and all user write operations are redirected to that snapshot.
+A snapshot is created so the backup storage always remains in a pristine state and all user write operations are redirected to that snapshot.
 While users work off the backup virtual machine (VM), a recovery process begins in the background.
 Users have no idea the recovery is taking place, and once recovery is finished, the user workload is redirected back to the original VM.

 There are many ways to handle a data backup and restore what you lost.
 Here are some of the best and most common methods.

-This is potentially the oldest method, as tape backups have been around since essentially the beginning of digital data, but because of its antiquity, it also has a significant drawback.
+This is potentially the oldest differential backup method, as tape backups have been around since essentially the beginning of digital data, but because of its antiquity, it also has a significant drawback.
 If the physical backup device is damaged in the initial data disaster, your data is still lost.

 The modern replacement for physical backups is cloud storage.
 This method utilizes backup systems such as Rubrik, which offer protection of data in the cloud and across on-premises and remote environments.
-With cloud storage, no physical device is needed; your data is encrypted onto a secure server that can be accessed from any device with the proper credentials and permissions.
+With cloud storage, no physical storage device is needed; your data is encrypted onto a secure server that can be accessed from any device with the proper credentials and permissions.

 Cloud backups are easy to update and maintain, as they can be set to run on a regular schedule to log your organization’s information.
 They can also be quicker to access and implement in the event of a disaster than traditional, physical backups.